-After years of battling opiate addiction, Daniel Weidle passed away from an overdose after he was repeatedly denied access to the life saving medication used to treat his illness.
+After years of battling opioid addiction, my son Daniel Weidle, passed away from an overdose on December 26, 2015.
 Daniel was a deeply loved son, father, brother, and friend, taken far too soon by a disease that can, and should be treated.
-Each day we lose 129 more people like Daniel as our nation struggles with the opiate epidemic.
+Daniel was repeatedly decided access to lifesaving medication, which would have easily saved his life.
+On average, each day we lose another 129 more people just like Daniel as our nation struggles with the opioid epidemic.

 Daniel’s Story was started by our family to seek justice and change in his memory.
 We are working with policy makers and medical professionals to address systemic loop holes that allow people battling the disease of addiction to be refused life saving medical care and treatment.
 Daniel was actively seeking treatment to beat this disease and had been having success in overcoming his opioid addiction through the use of a prescription medication called Vivitrol.